jflournoy/old.jflournoy.github.io/_posts/2018-09-26-riclpm-openmx-demo.md

                    value = 0)
 ```

 Finally, the residuals have to be specified.
 Any path left unspecified will not be included in the model -- unlike `lavaan`, `OpenMx` doesn't assume anything about your model.
 Note that the code `paste0(c(rep('u',3), rep ('v',3)), c('1', '', ''))` results in the labels: u1, u, u, v1, v, v.
 These labels constrain the residuals (or disturbances) from wave 2 and 3 to be equal, with those from wave 1 estimated freely.
 The bivariate covariance is similarly constrained via the labels generated by `paste0(rep ('rescovar',3), c('1', '', ''))`: rescovar1, rescovar, rescovar.
-Again, the 'value' and 'lbound' options are set to a reasonable values for the variance.
+Again, the 'value' and 'lbound' options are set to a reasonable value for the variances.
 The starting value for the covariances is also set explicitly, though `0` is the default.

+## Fitting the model and viewing output

 ```r